thebaldgeek/thebaldgeek.github.io/radiosonde.md

 There are a few different sonde decoder software packages that you can download.
 Some for Windows, some for Linux, some decode a lot of different models of sonde data, some only one or two.
 A quick Google search can guide you on them, this page is going to focus on the Linux only 'radiosonde_auto_rx' package.
 You can run auto_rx on a Raspberry Pi 3/4 or x86 computer running Ubuntu or Debian.
 (Other distros might be possible, but I don't have any experience with them).
 The auto_rx people have done a great job writing up the code and installation guide, you can visit the wiki here: [radiosonde_auto_rx wiki](https://github.com/projecthorus/radiosonde_auto_rx/wiki)
 Some notes: I am not a fan of Docker, so usually go with the native build.
-One comment on Docker....
-You can not install the radiosonde_auto_rx Docker container on a x86 computer, the Docker 'image' is CPU architecture specific and its been built only for the Raspberry Pi CPU so you will get an error trying to run their Docker container on anything else.
+But that said, Im told Docker is the smoothest way to install and keep things updated.
 Do note that auto_rx does not need a gui or desktop, so you can run a headless install on your computer and just use a web browser to view the auto_rx interface from any other computer / tablet on your local network.
 The wiki native install guide is very clear and results in a smooth install.
 Just be sure to read all the way through before starting and don't proceed to the next step if you get an error on the current step - I have not had any issues thus far following the native guide.